Suspicious Package Sent to Robert De Niro in New York City

 Robert De Niro is among the public figures targeted by suspicious packages this week.

 According to NBC News, an official said a building worker notified authorities around 4 a.m. on Thursday about a package addressed to the Oscar winner that arrived to a building where his office is located in downtown Manhattan.
-The building worker saw news reports about packages sent to other public figures and remembered seeing a similar package arrive a day or so earlier
+The building worker saw news reports about packages sent to other public figures and remembered seeing a similar package arrive a day or so earlier.

 "A suspicious package was received.
 We called the police," Tribeca Enterprises confirmed in a statement released on Thursday.
 "They took it out and went through all safety procedures.
 It was addressed to Robert De Niro and is a similar packaging to the others.
 It is an open investigation.
 Everyone is safe and the building is open."

-Per NBC News, the package was found at 375 Greenwich Street, where NYC restaurant Tribeca Grill—co-owned by De Niro—and offices for his production company, Tribeca Productions, are located.
+Per NBC News, the package was found at 375 Greenwich Street, where restaurant Tribeca Grill—co-owned by De Niro—and offices for his production company, TriBeCa Productions, are located.

 "We are responding to reports of a suspicious package in the vicinity of Greenwich and Franklin streets in Tribeca, Manhattan," the New York Police Department tweeted early Thursday.
 "Please avoid the area and expect a police presence and heavy traffic."